rroughpatch/Arduinify-Now-Playing/README.md

 ## Overview

-This project allows you to create a "Now Playing" interface for Arduino, displaying real-time information about the currently playing track on Spotify.
+This project allows you to create a "Now Playing" interface for Arduino, displaying real-time information about your currently playing track on Spotify.
 The project consists of a Python script that communicates with Spotify's API to retrieve data, and an Arduino (.ino) project that receives and displays the information.

 ## Features